 This is a woody fusion of sandalwood and oud, interlaced with gentle floral notes of jasmine and roses.
 The slow-burning pieces of high-quality agarwood, soaked in a fragrant concoction of oils produces a more concentrated scent.
 I love how the scent lingers for hours after burning and is an aromatic treat for the fans of floral-oriental scent genre.

-Have you tried any fragrances from this perfume house?
-Do let me know what your favorites are! 🙂
+Have you tried any fragrances from Lootah Perfume?
+Do let me know what your favorites from the collection are! 🙂